raganwald-deprecated/homoiconic/2012/09/memoize-the-practical-method-decorator.md

 })();
 ```

-`throttle` and `debounce` have additional parameters you can handle with a little partial evaluation:
+`throttle` and `debounce` have additional parameters you can handle with a little partial evaluation.
+Here's `throttled` in CoffeeScript:

 [throttle]: http://underscorejs.org/#throttle
 [debounce]: http://underscorejs.org/#debounce